ibexa/documentation-developer/docs/guide/personalization/developer_guide/recommendation_api.md

     If a data import via the [Content API](content_api.md) has been successful, it is also possible to fetch rendering data like e.g. "title", "description" or "deeplink" from the recommendation response.

 To allow a customer to get recommendations based on predefined configurations, so-called "scenarios" are used.
 Scenarios are a combination of models and filters that should be applied to recommendation results including possible fallbacks.
-See [8.
-Scenarios](https://doc.ezplatform.com/projects/userguide/en/master/personalization/scenarios.md), [6.
-Recommendation Models](https://doc.ezplatform.com/projects/userguide/en/master/personalization/recommendation_models.md) and [7.
-Filters](https://doc.ezplatform.com/projects/userguide/en/master/personalization/filters.md) for more information about scenario configuration.
+See [Scenarios](https://doc.ibexa.co/projects/userguide/en/latest/personalization/scenarios/), [Recommendation Models](https://doc.ibexa.co/projects/userguide/en/latest/personalization/recommendation_models/) and [Filters](https://doc.ibexa.co/projects/userguide/en/latest/personalization/filters/) for more information about scenario configuration.

 A recommendation request looks like this: